 “Under the Air Carrier Access Act (ACAA) a service animal means a dog, regardless of breed or type, that is individually trained to do work or perform tasks for the benefit of a qualified individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.”

 What is an Emotional Support Animal?

 An emotional support dog is basically just what it sounds like.
 It is a dog that provides comfort, therapeutic effects, or emotional support to someone who is living with a disability.

-These dogs are not necessarily trained to do work or tasks like a service dog does; they help people by “being there” for people, and are a legitimate “reasonable accommodation” for housing situations.
+These dogs are not necessarily trained to do work or tasks as a service dog does.
+They help people by “being there.”
+And, they are a legitimate “reasonable accommodation” for housing situations.
 Emotional support dogs are not pets, either.

 It’s important to note that emotional support dogs are not the only type of emotional support animal.
 Other kinds of animals may be emotional support animals.
-One example are cats.
+One example is cats.

 Emotional support animals can: